top of page

 Leveraging our immune-matched human iPSCs and REWRITE, we develop programmable dendritic cells as a modular platform for addressing solid cancers and adaptive immune responses.
 Dendritic cells are the most effective professional antigen presenting cell, utilizing the complete repertoire of HLAs to display mutated as well as foreign peptides to educate adaptive immune cells (T- and B-cells).
 Dendritic cells also have the ability to enter “cold” solid tumors, which have become invisible to the immune system.
 A major goal is to generate scalable amounts of dendritic cells of defined states.
 Programmable dendritic cells have multiple applications including homing to solid tumors, cancer vaccination, identifying orphan T-cell Receptors, reducing autoimmune responses, or tolerizing the body to tissue transplantation.

-REPHRESH: REgenerative PHagocytes genetically REwritten for Self-Healing
+REPHRESH: REgenerative PHagocytes RE-engineered for Self-Healing

 We also leverage our human iPSCs to develop programmable macrophages, the other professional antigen presenting cell of the body.
 Macrophages are professional phagocytes (“eating” cells) that transform to specialized states that can promote tissue repair or recruit immune responses.
 Macrophages are found all over the body and have the unique ability to cross the blood-brain-barrier and become microglial cells (brain macrophages), cells which are central to the clearing of neurotoxic molecules like β-amyloid.
 We are developing synthetic genetic switches to control the behavior of the cells, enhance their surveillance of different parts of the body, and even release therapeutic cargo in response to specific cell types.
-The central goal is to use our macrophages as a “trojan horse” for regenerating damaged brain regions but also other tissues in the body.
+The central goal is to use our macrophages as a novel biologic delivery vector for regenerating damaged brain regions but also other tissues in the body.

 bottom of page